javierb07/iot-imu-unity/README.md

 2) Open the index.html file and copy the websocket IP.
 Check that the measurements appear in the table.

-3) Open the Unity program by clicking the Open Unity button.
+3) Open the Unity program by clicking the Open Graphics button.
 There, you will see a model of the device rotating accordingly to the real hardware.

+4) Open the unity folder in Unity and build a standalone executable of the program.
+Connect to the websocket and visualize the rotation.

 ### Example panel of a connected IMU through WebSocket: